r4mi4/django/README.md

-# Projects wrote with Django
+# Projects wrote by Django